 The State University of New York

-Through a competitive grant application process, The State University of New York was selected in 2017 to serve as one of Strong Start to Finish's scaling sites that serve as exemplars for scaling evidence-based practices.
+In 2017 The State University of New York (SUNY) was selected to serve as one of Strong Start to Finish's six scaling sites.

-With support from Strong Start to Finish, the SUNY will develop recommendations for implementation of new multiple measures placement guidelines at both the system and institutional level.
+Ongoing supplemental funding, which began in 2020 through Strong Start to Finish, is allowing SUNY to develop and implement a new multiple measures placement policy at both the system and institutional level.

 Hear From the Scaling Sites